sunfounder/3in1-kit/docs/source/car_project/car_remote_control.rst

             IrReceiver.begin(IR_RECEIVE_PIN, ENABLE_LED_FEEDBACK);  // Start the IR receiver // Start the receiver
             Serial.println("REMOTE CONTROL START");

-            //LED
-            pinMode(ledPin, OUTPUT);
         }

 #.
-When you press the keys on the remote control, the LED will blink and the infrared receiver will know which key is pressed, and then the car will move according to the corresponding key value.
+When you press the keys on the remote control, the infrared receiver will know which key is pressed, and then the car will move according to the corresponding key value.

     .. code-block:: arduino